PseudoDevs/IamGhost/abmd4.md

-Last updated: 2024-04-06 12:05:30
+Last updated: 2024-04-06 12:06:03
-Random Quote: He climbed onto his throne over the corpses of children, though I will grant you he was no Joffrey.  -  Arianne Martell
+Random Quote: In the end, a gentle heart may be worth more than pride or valor.  -  Doran Martell